-435 4.2 The SSLs validated from the stratified net sampling
+4.2 The SSLs validated from the stratified net sampling

 Comparison of the Nortek Aquadopp acoustic backscatter observations with the data obtained by stratified zooplankton sampling showed good agreement of the features of the diel vertical distribution of zooplankton.
 This was made possible by sampling narrow depth strata (10-15 m layers) targeting deep-water aggregations visualized on the echograms.
-The twolayered structure of the aggregations seen on echograms and R-graphs in the daytime (Figs. 3, 7, 9) reflected the species

-- 440 composition of zooplankton in these layers (Figs. 4, 8, 10).
+The two-layered structure of the aggregations seen on echograms and R graphs in the daytime (Figs. 3, 7, and 9) reflected the species composition of zooplankton in these layers (Figs. 4, 8, and 10).
 The deepest layer bounded by isopycnals 15.9 and 15.7 was visible in the suboxic zone all day and night and was formed by diapausing CV Calanus euxinus.
 To some extent, this monospecific layer was contaminated by crustacean exuviae and carcasses, spent females, and zooplankters' remains sinking from the upper layers and apparently retained on the density gradient.
-The existence of a nonmigrating diapausing stock located in the suboxic layer from mid-spring to mid-autumn is confirmed by observations from submersible Argus - (Vinogradov et al. 1985; Flint 1989), by high vertical resolution sampling with 150 l water bottles (Vinogradov et al., 1992), and by zooplankton net sampling (Arashkevich et al., 1998; Besiktepe, 2001; Svetlichny et al., 2009).
-However, for some unknown reasons, this nonmigrating layer was not detected by ship-borne echo sounders at frequencies of 38 200 kHz (Erkan, Gücü, 1998; Mutlu, 2003, 2007; Stefanova, Marinova, 2015, Sakınan and Gücü, 2016), unlike our data obtained by Aquadopp at a frequency of 2 MHz. - 450 The inclusion of diapause (or dormant stage) in the life cycle of all Calanidae species living in high-latitude and temperate environments is well known (e.g., see review Baumgartner, Tarrant, 2017).
-Having accumulated a large amount of lipids, diapausing copepods descend into deeper ocean layers where they can exist for several months at the expense of energy reserves.
-Decreased metabolic rate and developmental delay are characteristic features of diapausing copepods.
-In the Black Sea, a decrease in the metabolic rate in diapausing C. euxinus is caused not only by internal physiological reasons but also by hypoxia in their dormant layer.
-The oxygen consumption rate in diapausing CV C. euxinus in hypoxia decreases by - almost an order of magnitude, and the rate of ammonia excretion decreases six times compared with those in their active counterparts in normoxia (Svetlichny et al., 1998).
+The existence of a nonmigrating diapausing stock located in the suboxic layer from mid-spring to mid-autumn is confirmed by observations from submersible Argus (Vinogradov et al., 1985; Flint 1989), by high vertical resolution sampling with 150 L water bottles (Vinogradov et al., 1992), and by zooplankton net sampling (Arashkevich et al., 1998; Besiktepe, 2001; Svetlichny et al., 2009).
+However, for some unknown reasons, this nonmigrating layer was not detected by shipborne echo sounders at frequencies of 38-200 kHz (Erkan and Gücü, 1998; Mutlu, 2003, 2007; Stefanova and Marinova, 2015; Sakınan and Gücü, 2016), unlike our data obtained by Aquadopp at a frequency of 2 MHz.